Event types

 Internal event

-This is for nonprofit organizations, government entities and hospitals that want to organize an event under an institutional name.
-This event type, and the naming exception it grants, is approved only for internal, private, employees-only events.
+This event type is for nonprofit organizations, government entities and hospitals that want to organize an event under an institutional name.
+This event type, and the naming exception it grants, is approved only for internal, private, employee-only events.
 Learn more

 Library event